ppaltsokas/virtual-me-chatbot-v2/README.md

 # Virtual Persona CV - Online Resume & AI Chatbot

 A modern, interactive portfolio website that combines a traditional CV/resume with an AI-powered chatbot.
-This application serves as my **online professional presence** where visitors can view my experience, projects, and skills, then have a conversation with an AI version of me that knows about my work, education, and projects.
+This application serves as your **online professional presence** where visitors can view your experience, projects, and skills, then have a conversation with an AI version of you that knows about your work, education, and projects.

 ## 🎯 What This App Is